TutsWiki/source/content/java/postgresql.md

 - The `createTable()` method creates a table with columns `id`, `content`, and `likes` where `id` is Auto-Generated, Primary key for the table; `content` is a string which contains the content of the posts; `likes` is an integer that will store the total likes given to the post.
 - In this method, we used the `Statement` object to create a static statement for a database.
 - Then we used `executeUpdate()` to execute the statement.
 Here, `executeStatement()` will return `0`(zero) by default.
-- This method could throw `SQLException`, if any database access occurs.
+- This method could throw `SQLException` if any database access occurs.

 ### Possible Errors
 - `Relation "post" already exists`: If `post` table is already present in the Database.